BecauseOfProg/blog/README.md

 ### Building the app

-To get a built version of the blog ready to be served by a HTTP server, use the `build` command :
+To get a built version of the blog ready to be served by an HTTP server, use the `build` command :

 ```bash
 npm run build  # Using NPM